juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal
-* Decorator has been in doing the decoration of the loft conversion, which should be done sometime this week and then we can get the house listed for sale.
-* Likely going to be buying a house instead of renting as my ex is going to rent instead
+* House is now decorated - as mich as we're willing to do to get it sellable anyway.
+Estate agest will be coming round this week to take photos and get the process started.

 ### Reading
 * [The Outsider by Stephen King](https://bookwyrm.social/book/36200/s/the-outsider "The Outsider by Stephen King")